💬

 Quick to Set-up

-The adjustments are colour coded, quite commonly in yellow.
+The adjustments are colour coded.
 On a standard machine, you can adjust seat height, lever and obviously the weight stack.

 Safety